 Imagine if all your past crushes found out you liked them all at once.
 EEK!
 That’s what happens to the heroine, Lara Jean Covey when the love letters she wrote get mailed!
 While this is a romance novel, the series works for our books about sisters post too!

 I love Lara Jean – she is quirky, cute, and totally reminds me of me in high school – except she gets to date the most popular boy at school.
 But their relationship is fake —- or is it?
-While not necessarily enemies by the strict meaning of the word, we wanted to include this in our enemies-to-lovers books.
+This is a great YA fake dating book and while not necessarily enemies by the strict meaning of the word, we wanted to include this in our enemies-to-lovers books.
 And you can check out Best YA Romance Books to Indulge in Now for more books like it.

 Middle-Grade Books About Sisters